 Football – $5,000,000

-After replacing Mike Sherman in 2012, Kevin Sumlin held the position of head coach of football at Texas A&M University for six seasons.
+After replacing Mike Sherman in 2012, Kevin Sumlin held the position of head coach of football for the Texas A&M University Aggies for six seasons.
 Previously, Sumlin saw success as the head coach at the University of Houston.
 However, at the end of the 2017 season, Sumlin was fired from Texas A&M; he now holds the position of head coach at the University of Arizona, replacing Rich Rodriguez.

 Sumlin began his career as an assistant coach at Washington State University in 1989, before going on to the University of Wyoming, the University of Minnesota, Purdue University, Texas A&M (still as an assistant coach), and the University of Oklahoma, before landing his first head coaching position at Houston in 2008.